seznam/ima/docs/tutorial/fetching-the-data-from-the-server.md

 }
 ```

+The only condition to have DI working as expected is, that if you want to use any class as a dependency,
+**it has to define static getter** `$dependencies`.
+Even if it does not have any dependencies and returns
+empty array.
+Otherwise OC will not recognize this as valid class to inject and it won't work.

 ### Object container & `bind.js`

 Object container offers more functionality than just defining DI in the `$dependencies` method.